Ema93sh/ema93sh.github.io/_posts/2017-01-09-beta-reduction.markdown

 at most one normal form.

 ## Reduction Strategies
-Since a lambda expression can have multiple reduxes, we need a strategy to choose the next redux to reduce.
+Since a lambda expression can have multiple redexes, we need a strategy to choose the next redex to reduce.
 The number of reductions needed to arrive at the normal form depends on the startegy used.
-Languages based on lambda calculus employ different strategies to choose the redux.
+Languages based on lambda calculus employ different strategies to choose the redex.
 The most common strategies are:

 * Applicative Order
 * Normal Order

 ### Applicative Order
-In applicative order reduction, the leftmost of the innermost redux is always choosen.
+In applicative order reduction, the leftmost of the innermost redex is always choosen.
 For example:

 $$
 \begin{align*}